devsoc-unsw/structs.sh/README.md

 Instructions for testing/deploying the web-based version:

-1. `sh startup.sh` - runs the terminal sharing web service.
-Access at `localhost:8080`
+1. `sh server.sh --start` - runs the terminal sharing web service.
+Access at `localhost:8080`.
+Use `nohup sh server.sh &` to start the server as a background process
-2. `sh stop.sh` - kills the web terminal server process
+2. `sh server.sh --stop` - kills the web terminal server process

 <a name="interactive-linked-list">